andrewhao/andrewhao.github.io/_posts/2018-09-04-i-choose-xp.md

 <small>
 [1] It wasn't _that_ long ago.
+[2] Some would say this was a mis-execution of Scrum.
+I don't disagree - I actually like the core tenets of Scrum and believe it works well when it's understood to not be a silver bullet.
-[2] This is purely my observation, and is not meant to be a generalization!
+[3] This is purely my observation, and is not meant to be a generalization!
 </small>